-In his 16 year NBA career, Carmelo Anthony has been to just one Conference Finals round.
-A shame, considering he has been part of some really good teams, with some great complimentary players.
+It’s a shame that Anthony has only appeared in one Conference Finals, considering he has been part of some really good teams, with some great complimentary players.

 Let’s take a look at the best trios that Anthony has been a part of throughout his basketball career (excluding All Star/Olympics).